 When you look at the map of New Zealand, it’s pretty easy to say that there are two major islands: North Island and South Island.
 There’s a big chance that your flight will land in Auckland, located on the North Island.
 If you are arriving in Christchurch, then that will be South Island.

-Don’t worry, though, this itinerary can easily be rearranged that fit your arrival destination.
-This travel itinerary for 3 weeks in New Zealand is here to help you visualise and plan your own.
 You don’t have to follow everything I write.
 But read through as I will highly how many days to spend in each location, attractions to see, how to get around, and food to eat during your visit.

 RECOMMENDED READ: 3 weeks in Australia itinerary